To be self employed or a freelancer – what’s the difference?

 Isn’t there a legal or tax difference between being self-employed or a freelancer?

-People often think that there’s a legal difference between being self-employed or a freelancer, but there isn’t, it’s just what you call yourself, and, I’m arguing, your mindset for being able to grow your business.
+People often think that there’s a legal difference between being self-employed or a freelancer, but there isn’t, it’s just what you call yourself, and I’m arguing, your mindset for being able to grow your business.

 The legal and tax differences (in the UK) are whether you’re a sole trader or a limited company.
 This difference only determines how you’re treated in law and for tax purposes.
+That’s it.
+Legally freelancers, self-employed people, company directors, founders… we’re all the same.
+But some of us will be sole traders, and some of us will be working through a limited company.

 You can be a sole trader or a limited company, whether you see yourself as self-employed or a freelancer, and your choice should be based on how much profit you make and which one will let you pay less tax.
 As a rough guide, if your net profit before tax is more than 40k in the UK, you are better off trading through a limited company.
 Any accountant will be happy to do more detailed sums for you.

-If you’ve been freelancing (or been self-employed and running a business, whatever you’ve been calling it) for a while and you’re thinking about getting to the next level.
+If you’ve been freelancing (or been self-employed and running a business, whatever you’ve been calling it) for a while, and you’re thinking about getting to the next level.
 You might want some help to get there faster.

-And you will be wondering about how you can charge more money as well.
-My Sweetspot Pricing book can help with that, with lots of advice about how to raise your prices to the sweetspot point where you’re charging the right amount of money and getting the right number of clients at that price.
+My Sweetspot Pricing Resource Pack focuses on exactly this, with lots of advice about how to raise your prices to the sweetspot point where you’re charging the right amount of money and getting the correct number of clients at that price.

 Get my best content exclusively by email